dhairs/College-Notes/Fall 2024 Semester/CS 439 - Principles of Computing Systems/PS5.md

 2. What causes a page fault?
 What is the end result for the running process?

-A page fault is caused when a process tries accessing a virtual address not yet mapped to a physical address.
+A page fault is caused when a process asks for a page not loaded into memory currently.
+The OS handles this and brings the page into memory.

 3. What causes a memory exception?
 What is the end result for the running process?